LendingHome/destruct/README.md

 ### `Object#dig`

-This behaves just like the `dig` methods in `Array`, `Hash`, and `Struct`.
-It allows ALL objects in Ruby to be destructured.
+This behaves just like the `dig` methods in `Array`, `Hash`, and `Struct` allowing ALL objects to be destructured.

-Its implementation is pretty simple and just calls `send` to pass valid method calls thru to the object recursively.
+The implementation simply uses `send` to pass valid method calls thru to objects recursively.

 ```ruby
 class Object